13. Graphics#

 mtext("Waist Ø", side=3)

-ecdf returns an object of S3 classes
+ecdf returns an object of the S3 classes ecdf

 .

-create your own function to compute and display
+code.
+Then, inspired by this, create a function to compute and display

-the empirical cumulative distribution function corresponding
+the empirical cumulative distribution function corresponding to a given

-to a given numeric vector.
+numeric vector.

 spline performs cubic spline interpolation,